garrettgman/garrettgman.github.io/foundations.md

 and so on.

 In the notation above, the lowercase letters denote specific values of the variables $F$, $M$, and $A$.
 Throughout the book, I will refer to variable names with a capital letter and individual values with a lower case letter.
 The subscripts denote when we measure each variable. $f_{1}$ is the value of $F$ that we measure on occasion one, and $f_{2}$ is the value of $F$ that we measure on occasion two.
 If two variables are measured on the same occasion, it implies that they are measured under identical conditions; or in other words, that their measurements are part of the same observation.

+A natural law implies that a relationship will exist between values _in the same observation_.
+However, natural laws do not imply that a relationship will exist between values in _different_ observations.

-The law $F = MA$ does not imply that if you measure the acceleration of a particle today, it will be related to the mass and the force that you measured yesterday.
-Both quantities may have changed since you last measured them.
-In other words, a law like $F = MA$ implies that a relationship will exist within observations, but not between them. $a_{3}$ may not be related to $f_{1}$ in a law-like way because the forces acting on the particle may change between occasion one and occasion three.
+For example, the law $F = MA$ does not imply that if you measure the acceleration of a particle today, it will be related to the mass and the force that you measured tomorrow.
+All three quantities may change between now and then.
+In other words, $a_{1}$ will be related to $f_{1}$ and $m_{1}$, but it may not be related to $f_{3}$ and $m_{3}$.

 Natural laws provide a goal for science.
+Scientists attempt to discover natural laws and thereby explain natural phenomena.
 You can think of science as a collection of methods that use observations to discover natural laws.
 Data science is one of those methods.
 It uses a specific tool to reveal natural laws, and that tool is data.

 ## Data

 A data set is a collection of values that have been organized in a specific way.
 Each value in a data set is associated with a _variable_ and an _observation_.
-This structure parallels the structure of natural laws.
+This organization gives data a structure that parallels the structure of natural laws.

 For example, you could organize the measurements $f_{1}$, $f_{2}$, $f_{3}$, $m_{1}$, $m_{2}$, $m_{3}$, $a_{1}$, $a_{2}$, and $a_{3}$ from above into a data set like this.

 obs | $F$     |           | $M$     |           | $A$
 --- | ------- | --------- | ------- | --------- | -------